Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 His actions in fact show him to be not just an insecure young man in a hurry but one who responds to resistance and setbacks not by rethinking his strategies but by doubling down on them and by becoming aggressive.

-Shocking treatment of Lebanese Prime Minister Said Hariri
+Shocking treatment of Lebanese Prime Minister Saad Hariri

-The decision to kidnap, detain and extort a ‘resignation’ statement out of Lebanese Prime Minister Said Harari is a case in point.
+The decision to kidnap, detain and extort a ‘resignation’ statement out of Lebanese Prime Minister Saad Harari is a case in point.
 I am bewildered that so few have commented on just how outrageous and self-defeating this frankly bizarre step is.

 Not only is it a gross violation of international law but it is an act which goes totally against the Arab nation’s longstanding and very deep tradition of hospitality and guest friendship.
 Certainly in Lebanon and I suspect elsewhere in the Arab world (including in Saudi Arabia itself) most people will be shocked by it.

 Beyond that it is completely counter-productive.
-Having seen what Muhammad bin Salman has just done to Said Hariri why would any other leader of any one of the smaller Arab states ever risk accepting an invitation from Muhammad bin Salman again?
+Having seen what Muhammad bin Salman has just done to Saad Hariri why would any other leader of any one of the smaller Arab states ever risk accepting an invitation from Muhammad bin Salman again?

-Muhammad bin Salman’s treatment of Said Hariri is not the action of a statesman but of a gangster.
-Even the most brutal tyrants of the Middle East – people such as Iraq’s Saddam Hussein – have never acted publicly in this way: kidnap, detain and extort a ‘resignation’ statement out of the Prime Minister of a friendly Arab country whilst he is on an invited visit to their own.
+Muhammad bin Salman’s treatment of Saad Hariri is not the action of a statesman but of a gangster.
+Even the most brutal tyrants of the Middle East – people such as Iraq’s Saddam Hussein – have never previously acted publicly in this way: kidnapping, detaining and extorting a ‘resignation’ statement out of the Prime Minister of a supposedly friendly Arab country whilst he is on a visit to their own.

 Popularity of purge will be ephemeral

-Muhammad bin Salman’s purge is all of a piece with this ruthless and counter-productive treatment of Hariri.
+Muhammad bin Salman’s purge is all of a piece with this ruthless and counter-productive behaviour.

-Whilst passing off the purge as an anti-corruption crackdown may along with with the slight easing of social restrictions he has recently announced win him a certain measure of popularity amongst younger Saudis where most of his support is to be found, Saudi Arabia is not a democracy and that sort of popularity is of little value if it comes at the price of alienating the country’s traditional power centres, which is what at an ever accelerating pace Muhammad bin Salman is managing to do.
+Whilst passing off the purge as an anti-corruption crackdown may along with with the slight easing of social restrictions Muhammad bin Salman has recently announced win him a certain amount of popularity amongst younger Saudis (where most of his support is to be found) Saudi Arabia is not a democracy and that sort of popularity is of little value if it comes at the price of alienating the country’s traditional power centres, which is what at an ever accelerating pace Muhammad bin Salman is doing.

 It is likely that this popularity will prove ephemeral anyway.
 As Muhammad bin Salman is not proposing any really fundamental change to Saudi society but is instead simply aiming to concentrate all power in his own hands there is no reason why younger Saudis should support him or why Saudi Arabia should become any less corrupt in future under his rule than it is now.